hofff/contao-shariff/README.md

 - Add a predefined sharing text instead of page title
 - Add referrer track to URL
 - "Twitter via" integration
+- add an email subject
+- add an email text
 - Alignment: horizontal or vertical
 - Color theme: standard or gray
 - Display number of shares

 **IMPORTANT:**

 To use the social media icons in the frontend, you will need to integrate Font Awesome.
-Just add the CSS from the Bootstrap CDN `//maxcdn.bootstrapcdn.com/font-awesome/4.3.0/css/font-awesome.min.css` (`<link rel="stylesheet" href="//maxcdn.bootstrapcdn.com/font-awesome/4.3.0/css/font-awesome.min.css">`) to your layout.
+Just add the CSS from the Bootstrap CDN `//maxcdn.bootstrapcdn.com/font-awesome/4.3.0/css/font-awesome.min.css` (`<link rel="stylesheet" href="//maxcdn.bootstrapcdn.com/font-awesome/4.4.0/css/font-awesome.min.css">`) to your layout.
 You also have to include jQuery.

+For now the installation is just possible via composer.
+A manual installation will not be working because the requirements will not be resolved.